wp-plugins/akismet/readme.txt

 == Changelog ==

+= 2.5.10 =
+* Closes a potential XSS vulnerability.

 = 2.5.9 =
 * Update 'Already have a key' link to redirect page rather than depend on javascript
 * Fix some non-translatable strings to be translatable